Cross-matching

 Cross-matching or crossmatching is a test performed before a blood transfusion as part of blood compatibility testing.
 Normally, this involves adding the recipient's blood plasma to a sample of the donor's red blood cells.
 If the blood is incompatible, the antibodies in the recipient's plasma will bind to antigens on the donor red blood cells.
 This antibody-antigen reaction can be detected through visible clumping or destruction of the red blood cells, or by reaction with anti-human globulin.
 Along with blood typing of the donor and recipient and screening for unexpected blood group antibodies, cross-matching is one of a series of steps in pre-transfusion testing.
 In some circumstances, an electronic cross-match can be performed by comparing records of the recipient's ABO and Rh blood type against that of the donor sample.
 In emergencies, blood may be issued before cross-matching is complete.
-Cross-matching is also used to determine compatibility between a donor and recipient in organ transplantation.
+Cross-matching is also used to determine compatibility between a donor and recipient in solid organ transplantation including heart/lung transplation.